HolyLab/GsvdInitialization.jl/README.md

 <img src="demo/GroundTruth.png" alt="Sample Figure" width="400"/>

-Running standard NMF(HALS) using NNDSVD as initialization on X.
+Running standard NMF(HALS) using NNDSVD as initialization on X. Here, we're taking a couple of precautions to try to ensure the best possible result from NMF:
+- we disable premature convergence by setting `maxiter` to something that is practically infinite
+- we use the full `svd`, rather than `rsvd`, for initializing NNDSVD, as `svd` gives higher-quality results than `rsvd` Despite these precautions, we'll see that the NMF result leaves much to be desired:

 ```julia
 julia> result_hals = nnmf(X, 10; init=:nndsvd, alg = :cd, tol = 1e-4, maxiter=10^12, initdata = svd(X));